-Free Password Manager for Windows is something that you should start using right away.
-We have accounts on hundreds of different websites and almost all of them requires you to set a password to access your account.
+Free Password Manager is something that you should start using right away.
+We have accounts on hundreds of different websites and almost all of them require you to set a password to access your account.
 This way, you can protect your account from being misused by someone else.
 It’s not always a good idea to set the same password for all of our accounts, this is because if any one of the site data gets leaked then all your passwords from every site will also be compromised.
 So, it’s always better to keep different passwords for different sites.
-But, remembering all these different passwords is really tough and this is where Password Manager software for Windows and Browsers comes in handy.
+But, remembering all these different passwords is really tough and this is where Password Manager comes handy.

 How Do Password Managers work?